The Wednesday special programme at the ERS Congress 2025

 Inclusive solutions for all

 This session creates a platform for respiratory professionals to connect, build relationships, and exchange knowledge and experiences.
 To encourage collaboration in the respiratory profession, fostering partnerships, teamwork, and the sharing of ideas and best practices.
-To empower women in the respiratory profession by offering career development resources, mentorship programmes, and discussions on leadership and advancement opportunities.
+To empower professionals in the respiratory field by offering career development resources, mentorship programmes, and discussions on leadership and advancement opportunities.
 To highlight the importance of diversity and inclusion in the field of respiratory care and encourage the community from diverse backgrounds to participate and contribute to the event.

 View this session in the Congress programme